miikka0000/BitcoinAnalyzer/README.md

 <b>The three queries that the user can run (as of now) are the following: </b>

-A) The longest bearish (downward) trend in days within the given date range.
+<b>1)</b> The longest bearish (downward) trend in days within the given date range.

-B) Date (in format dd.mm.yyyy) with the highest trading volume within the given date range.
+<b>2)</b> Date (in format dd.mm.yyyy) with the highest trading volume within the given date range.

-C) Best days to sell, buy or hold bitcoin to maximize profits within the given date range.
+<b>3)</b> Best days to sell, buy or hold bitcoin to maximize profits within the given date range.

 ## Doumentation

-- PDF-documentation file in repository root (bitcoinAnalyzerDocumentation.pfd) OR
+- PDF-documentation file in repository root (bitcoinAnalyzerDocumentation.pdf) OR
 - Doxygen documentation (HTML) in ./DoxygenDocumentation/html/index.html

 ## Executable file now available (tested in Windows10 environment)